ARM-software/astc-encoder/Docs/Building.md

 ## Windows

-Builds for Windows use Visual Studio 2017, using the solution file located in the `Source/win32-2017/astcenc/` directory.
-To compile a release build from the command line, it is possible to use the `msbuild` utility:
+Builds for Windows use Visual Studio 2017, using the solution file located in the `Source/VS2017/` directory.
+To compile a release build from the command line, it is possible to use the `msbuild` utility from the Visual Studio 2017
+installation:

 ```
-msbuild .\Source\win32-2017\astcenc\astcenc.sln /p:Configuration=Release /p:Platform=x64
+msbuild .\Source\VS2017\astcenc.sln /p:Configuration=Release /p:Platform=x64
 ```

 ## macOS